snel-repo/EMUsort/README.md

 - https://docs.anaconda.com/miniconda/#quick-command-line-install

-> **Windows:** Open Anaconda Prompt from the Start Menu, and proceed with the below commands
+> **Windows only:** Open Anaconda Prompt from the Start Menu, and proceed with the below commands

 Run the below commands in the conda-initialized terminal:

-    cd /path/to/repo_folder # go into EMUsort clone folder conda env create -f environment.yml
+    cd /path/to/repo_folder # go into the EMUsort clone location conda env create -f environment.yml

 ## Usage